Who Gets God’s Golden Globe? Rethinking Honor in the Church

 Am I being too harsh?
 When was the last time you saw members brought on stage to share their story of gospel impact?
 How often do we celebrate outreach efforts happening beyond the church walls?

 It reminds me of a moment from the 2012 London Olympics.
-Gymnast Aly Raisman, after winning the coveted all-around gold medal, walked over to her coach and placed the medal around his neck—a rare and beautiful gesture of honor.
+Gymnast Aly Raisman, upon winning the coveted all-around gold medal, walked over to her coach and placed the medal around his neck—in a rare and beautiful gesture of honor.

-This is the kind of honor we need in the church.
-We need to celebrate the body’s gospel impact and appreciate the leaders who equip them for the mission (Ephesians 4:15–17).
-That’s biblical leadership—empowering the church to engage the world, not just admire the stage.
+This is the kind of honor we need in the church: Celebrating the body’s gospel impact and appreciating the leaders who got them there!
+(Ephesians 4:15–17).
+That’s biblical leadership—empowering the church as a workforce to represent Jesus to the world.
+The true work of the gospel—lived out in neighborhoods, workplaces, and communities—rarely gets the spotlight.

 The Movement That Should Have Won the Globe

-Let’s lift our eyes beyond the platform and start celebrating the mission happening through God’s people every day.
-Because in God’s kingdom, the real winners aren’t the ones holding the mic—they’re the ones carrying the gospel into the world.
+Let’s lift our eyes beyond the platform and start celebrating the mission.
+Let’s recognize that in God’s kingdom, the real winners aren’t only the ones holding the mic—they’re the ones who are faithfully carrying the gospel into the world.

 Key Takeaway: Honor in the church should reflect biblical priorities—celebrating the body’s mission, not just the pastor’s message.